syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Visible resource count

-You can customize the number of visible resources in the day, week , work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+You can customize the number of visible resources in the day, week, work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.

 N> Visible resource count exceed count of schedule `ResourceCollection` count then schedule `ResourceCollection` count will be displayed.